avocado-framework/avocado/docs/source/guides/writer/chapters/writing.rst

 | `***`                       | All variables from --mux-yaml         | TIMEOUT=60; IO_WORKERS=10; VM_BYTES=512M; ...                                                       |
 +-----------------------------+---------------------------------------+-----------------------------------------------------------------------------------------------------+

-.. note:: The same variables listed for the INSTRUMENTED tests above are available to all the test types when using the legacy runner.
+.. note:: The same variables listed for the avocado-instrumented tests above are available to all the test types when using the legacy runner.

 SIMPLE Tests BASH extensions